-Making Changes with VDI Manager and CLI Making changes to the VDI Core through the VDI Manager or CLI is strictly forbidden while updating to VDI 3.1.
+Making Changes with VDI Manager and CLI Making changes to the VDI Core through the VDI Manager or CLI is strictly forbidden while updating to VDI 3.1.1.

-- 1. Run the update installation and configuration on the VDI Primary host. - a.
+- 1. Preserve the data on all VDI hosts. - a.
 As root user, unzip the VDI archive, and change to the corresponding directory.